HCL-TECH-SOFTWARE/connections-automation/README.md

 ldap_user_admin_password: "password"
 ```

 This will create 2500 fake accounts, starting with user id 'fakeuser1' and going to 'fakeuser2499'.
-First of them in this case (fakeuser1) will get 'ldap_user_admin_password' set, and all others are going to get 'ldap_user_password'.
-On top of that, it you will get automatically 10 more users created being set as external.
-Be sure to set in this case one of those users as HCL Connections admin user before the Connections installation like here:
+First of them in this case (fakeuser1) will get 'ldap_user_admin_password' set, and all others are going to get a default 'ldap_user_password'.

 ```
 connections_admin: fakeuser1